maiisthebest/flower-shop/client/README.md

-# The Flower App Client
+# The Flower Shop App Client

 This is the front end of the Flower Shop App which is written in React.